d8corp/rune-hub-utils/README.md

 Creates a persistent Rune for boolean values with convenient string encoding (`+` for true, `-` for false by default).

-The simplest form accepts only a `key` parameter and works directly with string values.
-The Rune returns `string | null`, automatically loading any existing value from localStorage.
-When you set the value to `null`, it clears the storage entry completely.
-This approach provides direct one-to-one mapping between your state and storage: if there's no value in storage, you get `null`, otherwise you get the exact string stored.

 ```ts
 import { get, set } from 'rune-hub'
 import { persistentBool } from '@rune-hub/utils'